Sue's Weight Loss Story

 After the convent: Low calorie again.

 Smoking 1966-1981 with a break for pregnancy and nursing: Yes, tried that to control weight.
 Helped a bit but not much.
 And it made me sick a lot with asthmatic bronchitis and even pneumonia one year.
 Decided to kick the habit.
 Being fat was preferable to being ill.
 With smoking I got down to 148 before pregnancy.
 Then I wanted to get pregnant so quit smoking.
 Ate according to FDA charts adding Dairy Queen every night.
-Delivered an Apgar 10 baby (who now, at 42, and a PhD - in a career job, married to a wonderful lady and they have four incredibly wonderful, talented, beautiful kids and we also have a great granddaughter - I'm not biased or anything... haha).
+Delivered an Apgar 10 baby (who now, at 53, and a PhD - in a career job, married to a wonderful lady and they have four incredibly wonderful, talented, beautiful progeny and we also have a lovely great granddaughter - I'm not biased or anything... lol).
 Gained 50 lbs with pregnancy "BAAAALOOONING" up to 198 lbs.
 Didn't lose any weight when I had the baby.
 Hospital food was good and I got double portions (nursing, needed food for two, right?
 NOT) so I left the hospital 5 lbs heavier than before I had my baby!
 In the years I smoked I maintained a svelte (not) 170 - 203 lbs.

 What I learned: Dairy Queen has medicinal value! :) Also breast feeding only burns more calories if you are nursing an 18th month old who eats a lot!
+And bottom line, smoking is a really bad idea - hurts your health all over your body!

-What I learned: Crash dieting doesn't work on the long term.
-And it makes you feel crummy.
 Neil Solomon remarked that crash dieting was like trying to run your car on French perfume.
-It might run for a while but the perfume would totally gum up the works!
-(REF: Solomon, Neil: THE TRUTH ABOUT WEIGHT CONTROL) Also, I learned that dieting can blow away your gall bladder.
-After my stint with Stillman diet, my gall bladder has never worked well since.
-Fun fun fun.
-They don't tell you THAT on Discovery Health either.
+"It might run for a while but the perfume would totally gum up the works!"
+(REF: Solomon, Neil: THE TRUTH ABOUT WEIGHT CONTROL)

 Exercise 1970 I was pretty much exercising all along as my bicycle was my car but one summer, in addition, I tried swimming daily.
 It shaped me up but I lost absolutely no weight!
-Ended up weighing 178-180.
+Exercise makes you feel great.
+But for many of us, it doesn't "work" to make us slim.

-Weight Watchers - 1972-74
+Weight Watchers 1 - 1972-74

-Robert Atkins who had heart disease himself (actually died of a heart attack) did admit in his last revision of "Diet Revolution" (which I find few low carbers have read!) that it was calories which counted NOT carbs and that you could get just as fat on tons of chicken as you could on tons of bread.
+Robert Atkins who had heart disease himself (actually died of a heart attack) did admit in his last revision of "Diet Revolution" (which I find few low carbers have read!) that it was calories which counted, NOT carbs and that you could get just as fat on tons of chicken as you could on tons of bread.
 Also, the so called scientific underpinnings in his science chapter were all based on studies from the 1950's and 1960's and many not specifically limiting carbs to 30-70 a day either...

 What I learned: Sounding good and scientific doesn't MAKE it good and scientific.
-Also, from what I have heard since, about the kidney and cardiac risks from this diet, I guess I'm lucky I couldn't stay on it.
+Also, from what I have read since, about the kidney and cardiac risks from this diet, I guess I'm lucky I couldn't stay on it.

 Swimming 1975